-Aplastic anemia (AA) is a disease that occurs when the bone marrow stops producing enough stem cells to make the red blood cells, white blood cells, and platelets that the body needs.
+Aplastic anemia (AA), also spelled aplastic anaemia, is a disease that occurs when the bone marrow stops producing enough stem cells to make the red blood cells, white blood cells, and platelets that the body needs.
 With aplastic anemia, the patient's bone marrow is usually found to be hypoplastic, meaning there are few, if any, functioning stem cells.
 This results in abnormally low numbers of red cells, white cells, and platelets in the bloodstream.
 The name "aplastic anemia" comes from the words aplasia, the condition in which cells fail to develop, and anemia, a shortage of red blood cells.

 Aplastic anemia is generally thought to be the result of the patient's own immune system reacting against the bone marrow, interfering with its ability to make blood cells.
 Aplastic anemia can also occur when the bone marrow is damaged by chemotherapy, some medications, or exposure to certain toxic substances.